-The Hemophilia Research Program is directed to advance new therapies, evaluate novel aspects in hemophilia care, and create new knowledge regarding the evolving needs of the aging patient with hemophilia.
-The program comprises clinical trials as well as translational and basic research in hemophilia.
-Our patients have the opportunity to participate in cutting-edge research and contribute to knowledge in a variety of innovative ways.
+The Hemophilia Research Program is directed at advancing new therapies, evaluating novel aspects in hemophilia care, and creating new knowledge regarding the evolving needs of the aging patient with hemophilia.
+The program is comprised of both clinical trials and translational & basic research in hemophilia.
+Our patients have the opportunity to participate in cutting-edge research and contribute to scientific and medical knowledge in a variety of innovative ways.

-Our center stages clinical trials to study novel clotting factor preparations.
-The trials are industry-sponsored multi-center trials, carried out in a number of centers throughout the United States and around the world.
-Patient participation helps by developing new treatment options that may be more effective to stop bleeding, or provide longer lasting bleed protection.
-Trial implementation (from site initiation to first patient included) can take many months, since study protocols are rigorously examined for their validity and safety by our center and by the UCSD Human Research Protection Program (HRPP).
+Our center stages clinical trials aimed at studying novel clotting factor preparations.
+The trials are industry-sponsored, multi-center trials carried out in a number of centers throughout the United States and around the world.
+Patient participation helps to develop new treatment options that may be more effective to stop bleeding, or provide longer lasting bleed protection.
+Trial implementation (from site initiation to first patient included) can take many months as study protocols are rigorously examined for their validity and safety by our center and by the UCSD Human Research Protection Program (HRPP).